 Rivers are highly sensitive to urban outflows at low flow (Seidl et al., 1998a; Huang et al., 2017) due to their low dilution capacity at this period of the year.
-Moreover, the construction or renewal of sanitary facilities, such as WWTP and CSO during transient events, induce changes in water quality due to changes in DOM, and BDOM concentrations (Servais and Garnier, 280 1993; Seidl et al., 1998b).
+Moreover, the construction or renewal of sanitary facilities, such as WWTP and CSO during transient events, induces changes in water quality due to changes in DOM, and BDOM concentrations (Servais and Garnier, 1993; Seidl et al., 1998b).
 As a result, this induces potential shifts in bacterial communities, which have been found to be related to DOM source and its biodegradability (Hullar et al., 2006; Crump et al., 2003) such that an increase in BDOM is considered to increase the diversity of bacterial populations (Landa et al., 2013).
 Even et al. (2004) therefore recommended a regular reassessment of the influential bacterial parameters.
-The sampling frequency in the monitoring stations should be set-up not only considering the temporal variability of the variable of interest, but also integrating possible successions of species.
+The sampling frequency in the monitoring stations should be set up not only considering the temporal variability of the variable of interest but also integrating possible successions of species.

 Our study provides the list of important parameters for water quality modeling at low flow.
-For the bacterial parameters (mortality rate, maximum growth rate and growth yield), we propose the implementation of regular bacterial community sampling campaigns in the framework of the water quality monitoring program.
-Samples should thus be taken in river waters upstream from the major urban areas, and in the effluents of major WWTPs and CSOs.
+For the bacterial parameters (mortality rate, maximum growth rate, and growth yield), we propose the implementation of regular bacterial community sampling campaigns in the framework of the water quality monitoring program.
+Samples should thus be taken in river waters upstream from the major urban areas and in the effluents of major WWTPs and CSOs.

-Finally, considering the importance of BDOM at low flow periods, we propose the addition of BDOM measurement in the existing and new monitoring stations.
-Innovative methods such as specific ultraviolet absorbance at 254 nm ($SUVA{254}$) and 290 fluorescence spectroscopy (Parlanti et al., 2000, 2002; Goffin et al., 2017) could be proposed for high frequency measurement of OM and BDOM specifically.
+Finally, considering the importance of BDOM at low-flow periods, we propose the addition of BDOM measurement in the existing and new monitoring stations.
+Innovative methods such as specific ultraviolet absorbance at 254 nm (SUVA254) and fluorescence spectroscopy (Parlanti et al., 2000, 2002; Goffin et al., 2017) could be proposed for high-frequency measurement of OM and BDOM specifically.
 The monitoring stations shall be dense enough in space so that they could characterize the upstream tributary rivers and the outflow of anthropogenic sources such as WWTP and CSO.
-Such a spatial density and consideration of point and non-point pollution sources are necessary to cover all BDOM sources (Dixon et al., 1999; Polus

-295 et al., 2010; Do et al., 2012).
+Such a spatial density and consideration of point and non-point pollution sources is necessary to cover all BDOM sources (Dixon et al., 1999; Polus et al., 2010; Do et al., 2012).

-4.4 Consequences of the results on data assimilation (DA) in water quality modeling

-Data assimilation is a method that combines observation data and physically based modeling in a statistical framework.
-It consists in sequentially updating the model parameters so that the output of the model will match the observation at each time step (Carrassi et al., 2018).
-These techniques not only estimate the evolution of influential parameters thanks to observation data such as that of DO, but also provide enhanced simulation results of state variables.
+4.4 Consequences of the results on data assimilation (DA) in water quality modeling each time step (Carrassi et al., 2018).
+These techniques not only estimate the evolution of influential parameters thanks to observation data such as those of DO but also provide enhanced simulation results of state variables.